JackBragg/PDX-Capstone-Jack/README.md

 # PDX-Capstone-Jack
-FitAF - nutritional macro app connecting nutritionists and customers
+FitAF - nutritional macro app

-Customer will log food and activity for the day and the nutritionist has access to view and comment on users posts, then propose changes to users goals and plan which the user will approve or disprove.
+Customer will log food for the day and the app will suggest recipies based on remaining calories for the day.